Nuclear-matter saturation and symmetry energy within $\Delta$--full chiral effective field theory

 Having access to approximate parameter posteriors we first extract samples from the model \PPD{} defined as ${\rm PPD}_\mathrm{th} = \{ {\rm \textbf{y}_{th}}({{\vec \alpha}}) : {{\vec \alpha}} \sim \prCond{{\vec \alpha}}{\Dcal,I} \}$.
 As a non-trivial model validation we predict the \nuc{6}{Li} threshold energy $S_d = E(\nuc{2}{H}) + E(\nuc{4}{He}) - E(\nuc{6}{Li})$ using our \EC{} emulators.
 The 90\% credible intervals are $[-0.14,1.54]$~MeV and $[1.23, 1.84]$~MeV for ${\rm PPD}_\mathrm{th}$ with \Dfew{} and \Dmany{} calibration data, respectively.
 Both predictions are consistent with the experimental value $S_d = 1.474$~MeV~\cite{Tilley:2002vg}, but the latter one is significantly more precise.

 We then predict nuclear matter properties.
 For these predictions we collect samples from the full \PPD{}, which includes the EFT truncation error, CC method errors, and the \SPCC{} emulator error (estimated from cross validation shown in Fig.~\ref{fig:cross-validation}).
 The density dependence and relevant cross correlation of these errors are described by a Bayesian machine learning error model~\cite{drischler2020a,drischler2020b,jiang2022:long}.
+Our strategic emulator construction---using training samples with high importance weight---implies that up to 60\% of resampled interactions have zero emulator error.
 Using the two different sets of calibration data, \Dfew{} and \Dmany{}, we compare the resulting \PPD[s]{} that we label \ppdfew{} and \ppdmany{}, respectively.
 These are shown in the lower triangle of Fig.~\ref{fig:NM_corner_plot}.

-The marginal distributions on the diagonal reveal that $\rho_0$, $E_0/A$ and $S$ for \ppdfew{} still deviate significantly from the empirical region---as previously observed with the non-importance-weighted samples.
-In other words, even by enforcing a higher accuracy for two- and few-body systems via the data likelihood, the description of nuclear matter properties is not improved.
-On the other hand, the predictions become more accurate when we include the \nuc{16}{O} observables.
-In particular, the saturation point is much improved.
-We actually find that \ppdfew{} displays a significant asymmetry in some directions, e.g., $\rho_0$, which hints to a possible bimodality.
+The marginal distributions on the diagonal reveal that $\rho_0$, $E_0/A$ and $S$ for \ppdfew{} are characterized by low precision and mild tension with the empirical region---as previously observed with the non-importance-weighted samples.
+In other words, even by enforcing a higher accuracy for two- and few-body systems via the data likelihood, the general description of nuclear matter properties is not improved.
+On the other hand, the predictions become more precise and accurate when we include the \nuc{16}{O} observables.
+In particular, the saturation point is more precisely predicted while its mode shifts to larger saturation density and binding energy.
+We actually find that \ppdfew{} displays a significant asymmetry in some dimensions, e.g., $\rho_0$, which hints to a possible bimodality.
 Samples from the tail region of \ppdfew{} correspond largely to the mode of \ppdmany{}.
-This finding shows that the emergence of saturation, represented by the position and shape of this mode, can be altered depending on the choice of calibration observables.
+This finding shows that the emergence of saturation, represented by the position and shape of this mode, depends on the choice of calibration observables.

+Our predictions of the nuclear \EOS{} around saturation, with quantification of relevant sources of uncertainty, can serve as an important anchor for extrapolations to higher densities and studies of neutron star physics.
+To illustrate, we show a simple extrapolation based on \ppdmany{}---which gives the most precise predictions---for empirical parameters in Fig.~\ref{fig:NM_EOS}.
+It higlights the fact that an uncertainty band is obtained, which is key for rigorous error estimates at higher densities.
+A multivariate Gaussian approximation of our \PPD{} for nuclear-matter parameters is provided as Supplemental Material~\cite{supp2022:PRL}.
+The interaction samples with importance weights are provided in the companion paper~\cite{jiang2022:long}.